The Top Tools of Fundamental Analysis

 The most popular tools of fundamental analysis focus on earnings

 Fundamental analysis is the process of looking at a business at the most basic or fundamental financial level.
 This type of analysis examines the key ratios of a business to determine its financial health.
 Fundamental analysis can also give you an idea of the value of what a company's stock should be.
-It takes several factors into account, including revenue, asset management, and the production of a business as well as interest rate.
+The analysis should take several factors into account, including revenue, asset management, and the production of a business, as well as the interest rate.

 Many investors use fundamental analysis alone, but it can be particularly helpful to use it in combination with other tools to evaluate stocks for investment purposes.
 The goal is to determine the current worth of the stock, and, perhaps more importantly, to identify how the market values the stock.

 Even if you don't plan to do an in-depth fundamental analysis yourself, understanding the key ratios and terms can help you follow stocks more closely and accurately.